For Me, HIV/AIDS Is Not a Chronic, Manageable Disease

 At the same time I was diagnosed, I began to notice that the men in my AIDS support group all complained of depression and many of them spoke about periods of hostility and inappropriate behavior.
 All of these people have had HIV for ten years or more.
 This observation convinced me that many people with long term HIV infection have significant neurological damage.
 One member of my support group has neurological damage to the point that he walks on his toes with a shuffling gait and has severe major depressive disorder that is not adequately treated by antidepressants.

 As Dr. Singer, the UCLA neurologist, explained to me after she gave me my diagnosis, HIV infects cells in the brain that, when they die, release chemicals that cause adjacent brain neurons to die.
-This infective process can go on despite anti-HIV meds because View a chart of several HIV meds and their level of penetration of the blood-brain barrier; or read a discussion on brain-related complications and HIV/AIDS between TheBody.com's editorial director and noted HIV/AIDS specialist Pablo Tebas, M.D.]
+This infective process can go on despite anti-HIV meds because the blood-brain barrier excludes some drugs from the brain.
+[View a chart of several HIV meds and their level of penetration of the blood-brain barrier; or read a discussion on brain-related complications and HIV/AIDS between TheBody.com's editorial director and noted HIV/AIDS specialist Pablo Tebas, M.D.]

 The primary targets of HIV are the mood controlling structures in the brain and then later the cognitive parts of the brain and then those parts that control the limbs.
 The cognitive effects of HIV infection are primarily in the executive brain functions which allow us to choose between competing actions, to assimilate new information, and to analyze data.
 Because the executive functions are most used by professionals, early HIV dementia is most often diagnosed among those people.
 I am one of those professionals.
 Due to damage to my executive function, I retired on disability in 2008.